loujaybee/awesome-platform-as-a-product/readme.md

-This is a repository dedicated to resources about "platform as a product".
-Feel free to contribute your own.
+A repository dedicated to resources about "platform as a product".
+Feel free to contribute.

+There are many "awesome-platform" resources, but this repository is a bit more niche on the product side.

+Including content related to:
+1. Calculating ROI and getting platform capabilities funded
+2. Convincing stakeholders, storytelling, etc.
+3. General platform design and UX aspects.

+This doesn't necessarily include highly technical aspects of platform like:
+* Platform architectures
+* Things about Kubernetes

+As the internet already has plenty of that so far !

+---

 **Whitepapers**
 * [CNCF Platform Maturity Model](https://tag-app-delivery.cncf.io/whitepapers/platform-eng-maturity-model/)